 To peel peaches easily, make a shallow cut in the crevice, all the way around the fruit.
 Put peaches in a bowl and pour boiling water over.
 Leave for a minute or two, then drain the water.
 The skins should slip right off.
 You don't have to peel them, since the fuzz disappears in the baking process.
 It's a personal choice.
 The peel adds texture and colour.

 These peach pecan cinnamon buns are amazing when still warm from the oven, but just as delightful when cooled as well.
 The buns will keep, covered, for up to three days.
 (Good luck with keeping them that long.)

-- 2 tsp active dry yeast (one package)
+- 2 teaspoon active dry yeast (one package)

 - 1 cup warm milk I used almond